larisaescobar/public/content/developers/distributor/widget/reference.md

 ### Customization

-Distributor Edge has all styles written in javascript and bundled into the script.
+Distributor has all styles written in javascript and bundled into the script.
 This way we can limit a possibility of clashes when it's included into your website.
 To allow customization, we have the `theme` option, taking your custom values.
 Currently supported are:

 | Name | Type | Description
 | --- | --- | --- |